The straight way to secure device software applications

-Ensuring that you have high-quality code is a mandatory step in making sure that your final product is secure.
+Ensuring that you have high-quality code is a mandatory step in making sure that your device is secure.
 And using code analysis tools as an integrated part of your development process is a vital step.
 The quality of the product depends on the quality of the source code.
-On top, you also need to ensure that you have security from inception, so that all aspects of your development, manufacturing and update flows work together to ensure that your product is secure.
-Every company wants to protect their investment.
-This means all effort put in software design and engineering, when then becomes several months or years of development efforts needs to be protected.
-We are talking about the core of the company and the values.
+On top, you also need to ensure that you have security implemented from inception, so that all aspects of your development, manufacturing, and update flows work together to ensure that your product is secure.

-So taking a step back from guidelines and legislation, there are several other important drivers for wanting to increase the level of security in your IoT product.
-Back in September 2019, we asked our customers what their number one security concern was and here is what they said:
+Taking a step back from guidelines and legislation, there are several other important drivers for wanting to increase the level of security in your device product.
+Back in September 2019, we asked our customers what their number one security concern was, and here is what they said

 Figure 1: What is your number 1 security concern?

 So obviously meeting legislative requirements is on there.
-But the biggest concern for our customers was intellectual property (IP) theft, followed by hacking devices and installation of malware as you can see in the graphics.
-So if we consider IP theft a little more, a major part of the cost of producing a typical IoT product will be the investment that goes into the design, production and testing of the software that drives the functionality of your device.
+But the other major concern for our customers was intellectual property (IP) theft, followed by hacking devices and installation of malware as you can see in the graphics.
+What is the effect of intellectual property theft?
+Data breaching, and device cloning, and could cause huge damage to the brand reputation.

-Therefore, an important part of adding security to your product should be including some form of “IP protection”.
+Therefore, an important part of adding security to your device product should be including some form of “IP protection”.
 This should protect your software from unauthorized access by hackers or competitors and prevent your software from being stolen during production or once your devices are in the field.
-There are many reasons why your IP might be stolen, for example, a competitor who wants to reverse engineer your software.
-Another is a fraudulent manufacturer producing clones of your IoT product for the grey market, quite possibly costing you money in lost sales, as well as potentially affecting the reputation of your company.

-It is much better to include security right from the inception of your project so that it is baked into your product.
-Ideally, you can then have security fully integrated into your development tools and their workflow, meaning that you can be developing and testing with security measures already integrated into your product – greatly reducing the risk once your product reaches end-users.
+It is much better to include security right from the concept design stage of your project so that security functions are baked into your product and your device can get full security function supports through the overall lifecycle, which means, the best way is to have security fully integrated into your development tools and their workflow, then you can be developing and testing with security measures already integrated into your product – greatly reducing the risk once your device is delivered to end-users.

-The basis of a secure IoT product is the implementation of a Root of Trust (RoT).
-This is generally the minimal set of software, hardware and data that you can trust.
-On the hardware side, the MCU being used needs to have the ability to disable debug (at time of production), have the capability of locking the memory, and providing a unique identity.
-On the software side, a secure boot manager builds upon the underlying MCU hardware capabilities to provide a robust root of trust for a device, securing the overall boot process, protecting the device against the injection of malicious software and enabling and protecting a secure update mechanism.
+The basis of a secure device is the implementation of a Root of Trust (RoT).
+This is generally the minimal set of software, hardware, and data that you can trust.
+On the hardware side, the MCU being used needs to have the ability to disable debug (at the time of production), have the capability of locking the memory and provide a unique identity.
+On the software side, a secure boot manager builds upon the underlying MCU hardware capabilities to provide a robust root of trust for a device, securing the overall boot process, protecting the device against the injection of malicious software, and enabling and protecting a secure update mechanism.

 Adding in security data, such as Public Key Infrastructure (PKI) keys and certificates, provides the MCU system with its security context profile which should be provisioned into each device.
 This can all be made straightforward by using a development tool that can create and configure the elements of the security context using its knowledge of the capabilities of the MCU device being targeted.